aj-staton/sdr/README.md

 To install GQRX for an RF Waterfall plot on Linux, see [their GitHub repo](https://github.com/csete/gqrx).

 ## Goals
-- [X] Implement Frequency Modulation to listen to a radio station
+- [X] Implement FSK to listen to a radio station
 - [X] Extract data transmitted from a vehicle's key fob
 - [ ] Listen to GSM Data
 - [ ] Intercept ISS satellite images